Are you confused between GetResponse and MailChimp? You’re in the right place where all your doubts get clarified by the end of the post.

-When using an email marketing software, here are the 3 major things you should look for.
+When using email marketing software, here are the 3 major things you should look for.

-- GetResponse offers 99% email deliverability that’s industry highest rate!
-So you can trust their service and from my personal experience I sent all my newsletters using GetResponse successfully.
+- GetResponse offers 99% email deliverability that’s the industry’s highest rate!
+So you can trust their service and from my personal experience, I sent all my newsletters using GetResponse successfully.